croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Support other areas of the business, with answers by validating assumptions quickly"
         - "Use testing tools confidently to generate outcomes"
         - "Maintain and support CI pipelines, so your releases are not impacted"
-        - "Being an expert in using testing tools, becoming a go to person to help your teach team or department"
+        - "Being an expert in using testing tools, becoming a go to person to help teach your team or the department"
         - "Test non functional areas of the product"
         - "Support any out of hours issues"
 ---